SourcePointUSA/android-cmp-app/README.md

                   messLanguage = MessageLanguage.ENGLISH // Optional, default ENGLISH
                   campaignsEnv = CampaignsEnv.PUBLIC // Optional, default PUBLIC
                   messageTimeout = 4000 // Optional, default 3000ms
-                  + SpCampaign(CampaignType.GDPR, "1234") // 1234 is the property group
+                  + SpCampaign(CampaignType.GDPR, "1234") // 1234 is the id of the privacy manager for the property group
                 }
 ```